aisenmemmedli15-beep/Student-Grade-Calculator/README.md

-# Student-Grade-Calculator
+# AI-Study-Asistant
-A Simple Python program that calculates student grades
+A beginner Python project designed to explore the basics of AI-powered study assistance